Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 As fashion sense spread to the masses, young girls took more interest in style.
 Department stores began to offer new junior sizes that emphasized simple lines and slimmer cuts for teens.
 Store stylists turned to college girls in the 1930s who advised buyers on what young ladies wanted.

 During World War II many teens held part time jobs.
-Fashion magazines like 17 (1941) encouraged teenaged girls interest in fashion and ran department store ads that marketed to teens.
+Fashion magazines like 17 (launched in 1944) encouraged teenaged girls interest in fashion and ran department store ads that marketed to teens.

 By the 1950s, the department store teen market was huge.
 Stores across the country copied Elizabeth Taylor's dress (by Edith Head) worn in the film A Place in the Sun.
 The tiny waisted gown with sweetheart neckline, fluffy bodice, and softly flared skirt became the quintessential prom dress for years and ushered in a fashionable new youth culture.